 Most lenders will collect the correct amount of taxes, and therefore eliminate, or minimize your supplemental tax bill.
 It’s not usually a big deal, and knowing that it may be coming is important.

-It can take up to a year for a home to be assessed in my local Counties of Southern California.
+It can take up to a year for a home to be assessed in many places.

 Congratulations, You’re a Homeowner!